ikunetwork/WhitePaper/README.md

 [redo this so that RT, Library Exchange and RFP are in a triangle that then feeds into Peer Review, etc.]

 The Network will serve to be a library-hub for the generation, tracking and exchange of superior scientific R&D assets allowing for an incentivized, open workflow for the most promising research and clinical trials.
+The most scientifically valuable R&D would be expected to command greater market demand, incentivizing the uncovering and advancement of discovery, making R&D as a whole more efficient - more transparent, frictionless access to rich pools of data.
+Mining data pool trends of various variables \(e.g. mechanism of action, general aging, at risk populations, etc.\) will serve to efficiently align proposals to be capitalized, through both `RFP` and `Jonas`.
 Through this utility, IKU serves to achieve open prediction-like markets for biotech research - created and traded in a fungible, digital and liquid fashion.

 ## Tokenization